Building a Community Park: 8 Steps You Should Follow

 Look at your community and assess what park needs are under-serviced.
 What activities and social opportunities seem the most important to your community members?
 This question lets you prioritize what design features your park must include.
 Additionally, see what park spaces are over-serviced and underutilized.
 You’re sure to end up with a well-rounded list of items you need to consider.

-The best starting point in developing your public park design is identifying who the park will service.
+The best starting point in designing your community park is identifying who the park will service.
 Then, the park’s location and size will dictate what space you have to work with and who you’ll want to collaborate with.
 The end users are going to have a lot of influence over what park activities you’ll cater to.

 3. Engage the Community During the Planning Process